We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In older adults who use catheters or live in a nursing home or other full-time care facility, bacteria such as Enterococci and Staphylococci are more common causes.

 Certain factors may increase the risk of UTIs in older people.

-Several other things put older adults at risk of developing a UTI:
+Several other things put older adults at risk for developing a UTI:

-The following may increase the risk of UTIs in males:
+The following may increase the risk of UTIs in men:

-There are home UTI tests that check the urine for nitrates and leukocytes.
+There are home UTI tests that check urine for nitrates and leukocytes.
 Both are often present in UTIs.
-Because bacteria are normally in the urine to some degree, these tests aren’t always accurate.
+Because bacteria are often in the urine of older adults to some degree, these tests aren’t always accurate.
 Call your doctor if you take a home test and get a positive result.

 It’s important to drink plenty of water during treatment to help flush out the remaining bacteria.

-People who have two or more UTIs in six months or three or more UTIs in twelve months can use prophylactic antibiotics.
+People who have two or more UTIs in 6 months or three or more UTIs in 12 months can use prophylactic antibiotics.
 This means taking an antibiotic every day to prevent a UTI.

-It’s impossible to prevent all UTIs, but there are steps that help lessen your chance of infection.
-You can do this by:
+It’s impossible to prevent all UTIs, but there are steps that help lessen a person’s chance of infection.
+They can do this by: